kumar-mahendra/Marketing-Analytics-Case-Study/Table Joins & Insights/README.md

 Based on business questions we have,  now we design a *plan of attack* or *solution strategy* that will help us generate **insights** at ***category level*** as well as ***actor level***

->`Note` : Click icons in front of each section to know more
+>`Note` : Click icons in front of each section to see sql scripts corresponding to each section.

 ### Solution Strategy